goto40/textx-cpp/README.md

 ## <a name="openpoints"></a> Open Points
 Prio 1:
- * add more unittests / migrate tests / find bugs
+ * add more unit tests / migrate tests / find bugs
  * include asan into cmake instead of using valgrind.

 Prio 2: